Geocaching is your secret weapon when hiking with kids. Read on to find out more.

 How to get started

-The main web site for finding geocaches is geocaching.com
+The primary website for finding geocaches is geocaching.com

-The details on each cache includes the GPS co-ordinates, and may contain some interesting facts and clues.
-Many have hints on how to find the cache, which are encrypted in code - something easily enough for older kids to decipher.
+The details on each cache include the GPS coordinates and may contain some interesting facts and clues.
+Many have hints on how to find the cache, which is encrypted in code – something easy enough for older kids to decipher.

 Types of Cache

 There are different sizes and types of cache.
-To start out look for Traditional Caches.
+When you are beginning geocaching, look for Traditional Caches.

-These are usually a plastic box containing a log book and swapables and trackables inside (more later).
+These are usually a plastic box containing a logbook and swappables and trackables inside (more later).